We have developed a number of materials to aid you in proposal preparation for external funding, available on a Villanova Sharepoint site.

 Chair, Dr. Judith Giesberg, Professor, Department of History

-Dr. Megan Quigley, Assistant Professor, Department of English
+Dr. Megan Quigley, Associate Professor, Department of English

 Millicent Gaskell, Director, Falvey Memorial Library